Brakistad/2DSurvivorsCourse/README.md

 ## How to Run

 To run this project, you need to have Godot 4 installed.

-Open Godot and import the project.
-Then, run the `main.gd` script.
+Install the godot vscode extension.
+You will then be prompted to reference the godot executable.
+You can find it in the godot installation folder.

+Extension ID: geequlim.godot-tools

 ## License